rwblickhan/astro-rwblickhan.org/src/content/misc/biblioteca-personal.md

 ### Half-Life 2

 A landmark in diegetic storytelling, an underrated classic of the dystopian genre (“Dear Dr Breen, why has the Combine seen fit to suppress our reproductive cycle?
-Sincerely, A Concerned Citizen”), and one of the major sources for the lambda I use as a favicon.
+Sincerely, A Concerned Citizen”), and the major source for the lambda I use as a personal icon.

 ### Gentlemen Prefer Blondes